fritzo/pomagma/README.md

     - Implement following merge logic in grower
     - Assume only forward-mapping tables
         - Work out injective function merge logic
-    - Use 32-bit ob indices (how big a structure can we stored in memory?)
+    - Use 32-bit ob indices (how big a structure can be stored in memory?)
 - Trimmer
     - Read globe; randomly prune to given size; write
 - Navigator Server